agilewithsnehal/AIAgileFramework/README.md

 ## Contact

-For more information, visit our website at [aiagility.org/framework](http://aiagility.org/framework) or contact us at [contact@aiagility.org](mailto:contact@aiagility.org).
+For more information, visit our website at [aiagility.org/framework](http://aiagility.org/framework)

 ---